 At Microsoft, our goal within healthcare is to empower people and organizations to address the complex challenges facing the healthcare industry today.
 We help do this by co-innovating and collaborating with our customers and partners as a trusted technology provider.
 Today, we’re excited to share progress on the latest innovations from Microsoft aimed at helping address the most prevalent and persistent health and business challenges:

-- Empower care teams with Microsoft 365: Available in the coming weeks, the new Bookings app in Microsoft Teams will empower care teams to schedule, manage and conduct virtual visits with remote patients via videoconference.
+- Empower care teams with Microsoft 365: Available in the coming weeks, the new Bookings app in Microsoft Teams will empower care teams to schedule, manage and conduct virtual visits with remote patients via video conference.
 Also coming soon, clinicians will be able to target Teams messages to recipients based on the shift they are working.
-Finally, healthcare customers can support their security and compliance requirements with the new HITRUST Common Security Framework (CSF) assessment in Microsoft Compliance Score, now in private preview.
+Finally, healthcare customers can support their security and compliance requirements with the HIPAA/HITECH assessment in Microsoft Compliance Score.

 - Protect health information with Azure Sphere: Microsoft’s integrated security solution for IoT (Internet of Things) devices and equipment – is now widely available for the development and deployment of secure, connected devices.
 Azure Sphere helps securely personalize patient experiences with connected devices and solutions.
 And, to make it easier for healthcare leaders to develop their own IoT strategies, today we’re launching a new IoT Signals report focused on the healthcare industry that provides an industry pulse on the state of IoT adoption and helpful insights for IoT strategies.
 Learn more about Microsoft’s IoT offerings for healthcare here.